google/groupavail/README.md

-# GroupAvail Developer
+# GroupAvail - User and Developer Information

 ## Overview

-GroupAvail is a Gmail Add On  that searches Googlers' calendars, generates  and inserts a formatted list of merged available dates and times in the Gmail message body.
+GroupAvail is a Gmail [Workspace Add On](https://developers.google.com/workspace/add-ons/overview)  that searches Googlers' calendars, generates  and inserts a formatted list of merged available dates and times in the Gmail message body.
 The list can then be edited and shared with external customers and partners in the email.
 Editable text, like what is shown below, is inserted into the email body wherever the cursor is located when the add-on is run:
  ```
       Available Times (ET)
          **  Mon (May 1) :**